Shawn-Guo-CN/ChinaTripInfo/docs/source/index.md

 We’re a team of passionate travelers who’ve studied in Europe and the US, and backpacked across continents.
 We know firsthand how daunting it can be to navigate a culture vastly different from your own.
 That’s why we built **ChinaTrip.Info** — to cut through the complexity and give you the *exact* knowledge you need to explore China smoothly, safely, and freely!

+Currently, we're a small team of 3: Shangmin Guo, Yihua Chen, and Jianle Zhu.
+We're based in the UK and China at the moment.

 ## Our Mission

 Our mission is simple: to make traveling in China easier, smoother, and more enjoyable for international travellers.
 Every tip, tutorial, and update here is: